Champion of the Underdog & Cairns Council Revisited

 ‘After introducing Jules to the fine tradition of American folk music, she had a sticker made for my wheelchair in a nod to the great Woody Guthrie.
 It read “This machine kills fascists.”
 It remains there to this day.

-The more we spoke and engaged, the more I understood non-binary people and the challenges of the trans community – another chapter in the struggle and resistance of minority groups in the Far North, against the hegemony of the ruling classes.
+The more we spoke and engaged, the more I understood non-binary people and the challenges of the trans community – another chapter in the struggle and resistance of minority groups in Far North Queensland, against the hegemony of the ruling classes.

 My friendship with Jules and other support workers, solidarity with my Socialist Alliance comrades, and my love for Jenny and my family all reminded me that personal relationships are every bit as important as the big political issues of the day.